 A key element of a corporate strategy is defining your unique competitive advantage in the marketplace.
 As CEO, you must be certain about what you do better than your competitors, and rally the entire organization around that advantage.
 So, as the leader of the company, how do you determine where your competitive advantage really lies?
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Determining Your Competitive Advantage